ChikhalkarS/TheBigCalculator/README.md

 ## Support & Feedback

-If you encounter any issues or have suggestions for improvement, please don't hesitate to reach out to us at support@bigcalculatorapp.com.
-Your feedback is invaluable to us as we strive to make our app the best it can be!
+If you encounter any issues or have suggestions for improvement, please don't hesitate to raise a PR

 ## Contributors